-Changes in blood pressure during maintenance of and recovery from anesthesia with SUPRANE (desflurane, USP)/N2O/O2 are similar to those observed with halothane/N2O/O2.
-Heart rate during maintenance of anesthesia is approximately 10 beats per minute faster with SUPRANE (desflurane, USP) than with halothane.
-Patients were judged fit for discharge from post-anesthesia care units within one hour with both SUPRANE (desflurane, USP) and halothane.
-There were no differences in the incidence of nausea and vomiting between patients receiving SUPRANE (desflurane, USP) or halothane.
+Changes in blood pressure during maintenance of and recovery from anesthesia with SUPRANE/N2O/O2 are similar to those observed with halothane/N2O/O2.
+Heart rate during maintenance of anesthesia is approximately 10 beats per minute faster with SUPRANE than with halothane.
+Patients were judged fit for discharge from post-anesthesia care units within one hour with both SUPRANE and halothane.
+There were no differences in the incidence of nausea and vomiting between patients receiving SUPRANE or halothane.

-The recovery from general anesthesia should be assessed carefully before patients are discharged from the post anesthesia care unit (PACU).
+The recovery from general anethesia should be assessed carefully before patients are discharged from the post anesthesia care unit (PACU).

 Use in Patients with Coronary Artery Disease

 In patients with coronary artery disease, maintenance of normal hemodynamics is important to prevent myocardial ischemia.
-Marked increases in pulse rate, mean arterial pressure and levels of epinephrine and norepinephrine are associated with a rapid increase in desflurane concentrations.
-SUPRANE (desflurane, USP) should not be used as the sole agent for anesthetic induction in patients with coronary artery disease or patients where increases in heart rate or blood pressure are undesirable.
+A rapid increase in desflurane concentration is associated with marked increase in pulse rate, mean arterial pressure and levels of epinephrine and norepinephrine.
+SUPRANE should not be used as the sole agent foranesthetic induction in patients with coronary artery disease or patients where increases in heart rate or blood pressure are undesirable.
 It should be used with other medications, preferably intravenous opioids and hypnotics [see Clinical Studies (14.2)].